vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 Because disk files are copied rather than moved, the old appliance is not affected by the upgrade process.
 You can keep it as a backup.
 This is the recommended procedure for performing upgrades.

-You can also perform the upgrade by manually moving disks from the old appliance to the new appliance rather than by copying them.
+You can also perform the upgrade by manually copying disks from the old appliance to the new appliance rather than by copying them.
 For information about manual upgrade, see [Upgrade the vSphere Integrated Containers Appliance by Manually Copying Disks](upgrade_appliance_manual.md).

 For information about the supported upgrade paths for all versions of vSphere Integrated Containers, see Upgrade Paths in the [VMware Product Interoperability Matrices](https://partnerweb.vmware.com/comp_guide2/sim/interop_matrix.php#upgrade&solution=149).